When you have a backyard as stunning as the Gold Coast, it's a crime not to take advantage of its wonder and natural beauty.

 Binna Burra Lodge

-Regardless of your camping prowess, if you wanna lift your camping obsession to new heights right from the outset, you’ll want to book yourself a posi at stunning Binna Burra Lodge.
+Regardless of your camping prowess, if you want to lift your camping obsession to new heights right from the outset, you’ll want to book yourself a spot at stunning Binna Burra Lodge.
 A stay at the lodge itself is out of the league for most of us, but you can experience the rainforest magic at a fraction of the price.
 Go luxe by booking one of their canvas “safari tents” or BYO tent (or campervan) to pitch among the lush forest and take advantage of the lodge’s guided bush walking, activities, and flying fox for a nominal extra fee.
 Without question, this is some of the best camping on the Gold Coast.

 Springbrook National Park

 Where else in Australia do you have big city amenities, a buzzing dining scene, endless near-empty beaches, an international airport, and a verdant rainforest hinterland all within spitting distance?
-Yep, the Gold Coast is freakin’ blessed!
+Yep, the Gold Coast is seriously blessed!
 We love nothing more than an arvo adventure to the mountains, but to truly surrender to the tranquillity we always yearn to stay the night.
 Imagine camping five minutes’ walk from one of the region’s most dramatic waterfalls, Purling Brook Falls?
 With just 11 sites, The Settlement is Springbrook National Park’s only campground and has all the basics you need—compost toilets, water, and free barbecues (no showers).
 Don’t forget the shade and mozzie repellent (or to book)!

 About a 90-minute drive from the Gold Coast will transport you to the bush camping you’ve been dreaming about; towering gums, babbling brooks, and native wildlife scurrying about (beware of the possums!).
 This 55-hectare campsite of grassy fields in the foothills of Mount Maroon is surrounded with scenic spots for hiking, bush bashing, river swimming, fishing, or water sports at nearby Maroon Dam, if you BYO boat or canoe.